 If your mobile device is turned on, our network is collecting data about where it is.
 We may use, provide access to, or disclose this network location data without your permission to provide and support our services.
 Examples include to:

-- provide information to emergency responders about where to find you when you call public safety agencies, including through 911 or similar emergency services numbers; or
+- Provide information to emergency responders about where to find you when you call public safety agencies, including through 911 or similar emergency services numbers

 Subject to your settings, we and others may also use location data to provide location-based services (like SyncUP PETS), or to personalize your experience and ads.
 To learn more, see our Cookies and Tracking Technology article and our Advertising and Analytics page.

 We provide connectivity to Internet of Things, or IoT, devices and services offered by other companies.
 We collect basic information about the information flowing over our network.
 However, if you’re a customer of a T‑Mobile IoT service, we, and our apps providers, also collect information from the IoT device and any related app to support the service.
 The information varies depending on the service but may include personal data like contact information and location, audio, and device activity and measurement data.

 We retain your personal data for business or tax needs, or legal reasons.

 In some of our retail stores, beacons have been deployed and we receive aggregate reports (none of which identify any individual or device) from these stores regarding store traffic that uses information collected from beacons through mobile apps.
 We may also use technology that tracks aggregate traffic patterns and wait times in our stores using Wi-Fi and Bluetooth identifiers (e.g., a MAC address).
 We’ll provide a notice at each location where we use this technology.
 If you don’t want your device used this way, opt out at any time by entering your MAC address at https://optout.smart-places.org.